bryntum/siesta/packages/siesta/resources/docs_src/README.md

 Siesta can run the test in browsers, Node.js and Deno.

 Siesta supports modern, ever-green browsers only - Chrome, Firefox, Safari and Edge Chromium.
-IE and legacy Edge are not supported.
+IE, legacy Edge and quirks mode are not supported.

 Siesta supports all maintained LTS releases of Node.js.